 As I have stated before, I do open eye meditation from the Zen school of Buddhism.
 That is, I keep my eyes open throughout the meditation and keep my gaze fixed on a single spot in front of me, usually an image in my iPhone meditation timer which I place in front of me.
 However, most people in our Western communities learn meditation in the traditional method with eyes closed.
-This choice to use the open eye method is however not one of my individual idiosyncrasies.
-But it does lead into one that I do have and that is, that I usually like to face east when I have a choice of direction, at least at home.
-Continue reading
+Continue reading “Meditation Direction”

 What qigong does for my body, meditation does for my mind.

 Meditation calms the racing energy of my mind and gets it flowing in a single focussed stream.
 With regular practice of meditation I am able to get some control over the “monkey mind” that challenges us all, where the mind flits from thought to thought constantly, incessantly.
 It has often been said meditation is the simplest and yet the most difficult thing to do.